oakdoor/go-tftp/README.md

     Of course if the firewall in question is configured to block TFTP connections, this setting won't help you.

     Enable single port mode with the `--single-port` flag.
 This is currently marked experimental as it diverges from the TFTP standard.
+- __Server can save files atomically__

+  The server can be set to save files atomically by first saving the file `filename` to a hidden file named `.filename`, and then only renaming this to `filename` once the whole file has been completed.

 ## Licenses
 This is a fork of [pack.ag/tftp](https://github.com/vcabbage/go-tftp) which is licensed under MIT, retained in [LICENSE](LICENSE).